 - All permits, insurance and safety staff

-The 2021 race will feature the following disciplines:
+The 2024 race will likely feature the following disciplines (but we’re not revealing any secrets yet!):

 - Navigation with topographical map and compass